anishgoyal1108/website/content/editorials/breaking-down-the-inequality.md

 Since both parts of the inequality are satisfied, so $p_{k}(x) \ge p_{k+1}(x) \ \forall \ x \in \left[\frac{3}{5}, 1\right]$ **by induction!**

-## Conclusion
+## `<EOF>`

 The only prerequisites for solving this problem were:
 1. Proof by induction
 2. Basic Calculus I techniques

-This means that an undergraduate student familiar with proofs and taking an introductory calculus course probably have probably solved this problem if they thought about it enough.
+This means that an undergraduate student familiar with proofs and taking an introductory calculus course probably have probably could have solved this problem if they thought about it enough.
 Pretty inspiring, eh?